Union alleges Amazon pressured workers as it seeks to set aside warehouse vote

 The union also claimed in its filing that Amazon’s successful effort to convince local county officials to change the timing of a traffic light just outside the warehouse improperly inhibited its ability to engage with workers at the end of their shifts.
 Amazon has said it requested the change to improve traffic flow.

-And the union also alleged that a financial offer Amazon made to lure unhappy workers to quit amounted to an improper incentive to weed out pro-union workers.
-Amazon has countered those charges, noting that it began offering financial incentives to quit in 2014 and extends the initiative to all its North American warehouse staff.
+And the union alleged that a financial offer Amazon made to lure unhappy workers to quit amounted to an improper incentive to weed out pro-union employees.
+Amazon has countered those charges, noting that it began offering financial incentives to quit in 2014 and extends the initiative to its entire North American warehouse staff.

 The RWDSU filing also claims Amazon threatened layoffs, and even closing the warehouse, if workers voted for union representation.
 It alleges Amazon “disparately enforced” its pandemic-related social distancing policy in the warehouse, permitting anti-union staff to campaign but preventing pro-union workers from having the same sort of access.